For daily wit & wisdom, sign up for the Almanac newsletter.

 Where Can I Learn More About Gut Microbiomes?

-With new research papers and popular articles appearing on a daily basis, health consumers should remain open, but skeptical.
+With new research papers and popular articles appearing on a daily basis, health consumers should remain open but skeptical.
 I would recommend this wonderful unit on the human microbiome from the University of Utah genetics department as a quick and easy way to learn some of the critical functions of microbes in our bodies.

-Exciting though microbiome research appears, many medical and ethical questions remain (page 2).
+As exciting as microbiome research appears, many medical and ethical questions remain (page 2).
 Keep them in mind as you begin seeing advertisements for products or services promising to analyze, protect, or improve your microbiome.
 And keep your critical eye open as you begin exploring news articles and research reports on this exciting new field of health research.
 Some day, we may design diets (how we eat) in sync with our unique microbiome for a healthier life!

 For now, what we do know are the basics: Eat healthily.
 (This means unprocessed foods; food rich in probiotics and prebiotics; food with nutrients your body needs.)
 Start walking and moving.
 Get outside.
 Interact with animals and plants and nature.
 Work at reducing stress.
 And keep learning!